Nearest Neighbor & KD-Tree Search in Geospatial Python

 Data Preparation & Coordinate Transformation

 Spatial accuracy begins with proper projection.
 Raw lat/lon coordinates introduce distortion in Euclidean distance metrics.
-Convert to an appropriate projected CRS (e.g., EPSG:3857 or local UTM) before tree construction.
+Convert to an appropriate projected CRS (e.g., a local UTM zone) before tree construction.
 Use pyproj and geopandas to transform geometries, then extract x, y arrays via .geometry.x and .geometry.y.
 Handle missing values and filter outliers to prevent tree imbalance.

 import geopandas as gpd